nodejitsu/haibu/README.md

 </pre>

 *If you copy and paste the above link, the test suite will attempt to connect to Rackspace for some of the remote file tests.
 You don't need to run these tests or use Rackspace to get started.
 We'll be improving our test runner soon to help make this process a bit more intuitive.*

+## FAQ

+### `jitsu` is not working with `haibu`

+`jitsu` is intended to work with the full production stack at Nodejitsu and should not be used with `haibu`.

+### My drones are not being balanced in a logical order

+Many browsers will submit multiple requests beyond a simple html page, favicons are a likely culprit.

+### Do I have to use `haibu-balancer`

+No, `haibu-balancer` is a completely optional part of `haibu` and does not need to be run.

 #### Author: [Nodejitsu Inc.](http://www.nodejitsu.com)